AntikoreDev/rngoose/README.md

 console.log(coolness); // B)
 ```
 ## Contribute
 You can freely contribute to this project by creating pull request, however, you must verify your code works properly before.
+Remember that this repository is licensed under GNU General Public License v3.0

 ## Support me
 If you want to support me and my work, consider to [Buy me a coffee](ko-fi.com/antikore) ✨☕